SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 * Writing PORTMUX.CTRLC bit 1 to '1' will shift the pin position for both WO1 and WO4
 * Writing PORTMUX.CTRLC bit 2 to '1' will shift the pin position for both WO2 and WO5
 PORTMUX.CTRLC[5:3] are non-functional.

 **Workaround:** None.

 **megaTinyCore note:** megaTinyCore only reconfigures the output pins by default on the 8-pin parts, none of those are impacted by this.

 ### CCL - Configurable Custom Logic
+#### The CCL Must be Disabled to Change the Configuration of a Single LUT
+To reconfigure a LUT, the CCL peripheral must be disabled (write ENABLE in CCL.CTRLA to ‘0’).
+Writing ENABLE to ‘0’ will disable all the LUTs, and affects the LUTs not under reconfiguration.

+**Workaround:** None

+**megaTinyCore note:** I had assumed this annoying behavior was intended.
+It is present in literally every part that has a CCL in all silicon revisions available as of July 2021

 #### Connecting LUTs in Linked Mode Requires OUTEN Set to '1'
 Connecting the LUTs in linked mode requires `LUTnCTRLA.OUTEN` set to '1' for the LUT providing the input source.